ubuntu-robotics/ros-snaps-examples/github_action/README.md

 This command generate a file called `exported.txt` that contains the secret value we need to export in GitHub.

 ## Store the credential in GitHub
-- In our GitHub project on [github.com](github.com) go to the "Settings" tab
+- In the GitHub project under the "Settings" tab
-- Under the "Security" section, expand "Secrets" and the select "Actions"
+- Within the "Security" section, expand "Secrets" and the select "Actions"
 - Choose "New repository secret".
 - Set the name to `STORE_LOGIN`, and paste the content of the `exported.txt` file as the value.